gkchestertron/LLviM/README.md

 `CTRL-K`:
 - in `insert` mode, will send the current line and default register (last thing yanked) to be rewritten.
 Great for Deleting a block of code and giving instructions to rewrite or extend.
 - in `visual` mode, will copy the selected lines to the context buffer and open it.
-- in `normal` mode, will copy the default buffer (last thing yanked) to the context buffer and open in.
+- in `normal` mode, will send the default register, the current line, and all open files as context, and insert at the cursor line.
+Like insert mode, but sends open files for extra context.
+Great for things like "rewrite this test like the others".

 ### The Context Buffer
 `CTRL-B` closes the prompt buffer.